deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.1.0.1 =
+* New Features:
+	* non-interaction hit support for web analytics and AMP

 = 5.1 =
 * Bug Fixes:
 	* if tracking is disabled it keeps it that way while upgrading from versions lower than 5.0